Segmentation

 Segmentation organizes people into meaningful groups.
 Personalization uses that understanding to adjust the experience.

-A segment may show that returning users from a specific market are more likely to book longer stays.
-Personalization may then change messaging, offers, email timing, remarketing logic, or landing page emphasis for that group.
+A segment may show that returning users from a specific market are more likely to purchase higher-value bundles.
+Personalization may then change messaging, product recommendations, email timing, remarketing logic, or landing page emphasis for that group.

 The danger is personalizing before the segmentation is meaningful.